AbdulDroid/uLA1/README.md

 ## Features
 * MVVVM
-* Kotlin Coroutines with Flow with LiveData for ViewModel and View Layers
+* Kotlin Coroutines with Flow for Repository layer and LiveData for ViewModel and View Layers.
-* Dagger Hilt for Dependency Injection
+* Dagger Hilt for Dependency Injection.
-* Retrofit for Network calls
+* Retrofit for Network calls.
-* Picasso for Image loading
+* Picasso for Image loading.
-* GitHub actions for CI
+* GitHub actions for CI.
+* ExoPlayer to play media.

 ## Prerequisite
 To build this project, you require: